checko/setupmediawikiwithextensions/README.md

 - The file `./data/LocalSettings.php` is persisted output and managed by the init script.
 - Make configuration changes in `scripts/init-mediawiki.sh` (source of truth) and/or `.env`, then rebuild/recreate:
   - `docker compose up -d --build --force-recreate`
 - The init script will enforce config (extensions, upload types/sizes, TMH, etc.) and sync the webroot copy of `LocalSettings.php`.
+It will also initialize the database schema on first boot even if `LocalSettings.php` already exists but the DB is still empty.
 - Rationale: editing `./data/LocalSettings.php` manually can be overwritten or drift from the intended, versioned configuration.

 ## Installed Extensions
 - MsUpload, WikiEditor, MultimediaViewer, PdfHandler, VisualEditor, CodeEditor
 - SyntaxHighlight (with Pygments for code blocks)
-- SemanticMediaWiki (`mediawiki/semantic-media-wiki ~4.1` via Composer)
+- SemanticMediaWiki (installed at image build via Composer create-project; enabled by default)
 - WikiMarkdown (adds `<markdown>...</markdown>` tag and Markdown content model)
 - Mermaid (parser function `#mermaid` for flowcharts/diagrams)